Pia Soko Katete by Livingston Douglas

 Find Nearby Peaks

 This peak is not in the book.
-I believe the Native American name, Pia Soko Kentete, is either Bannock or Shoshone.
+I believe the Native American name, Pia Soko Katete, is either Bannock or Shoshone.
 I have not been able to find a translation.
 The official name replaces the original name, Squawtip, which still resides on most maps.
 Published November 2024

-Pia Soko Kentete is a magnificent piece of rock that is located between the Donkey Hills and the main crest of the Lost River Range.
+Pia Soko Katete is a magnificent piece of rock that is located between the Donkey Hills and the main crest of the Lost River Range.
 It is most easily climbed from Short Creek Road to its east.
 USGS Short Creek

 Access

 From its signed junction with Lower Dry Creek Road, drive west on Long Creek Road (which becomes Donkey Hills Road) for 5.6 miles to a signed junction with BLM-150/Short Creek Road.
 This junction is 0.6 miles west of Elkhorn Creek Road (see Access Section for Donkey Hills HP).
 Turn left/south onto Short Creek Road and drive 2.8 miles on this narrow, rugged 4WD road to reach a patch of aspens and a stream crossing.
 Park/camp here (7,955 feet and 44⁰10’28”N, 113⁰36’19”W).
-This is the closest parking spot for a climb of Pia Soko Kentete.
+This is the closest parking spot for a climb of Pia Soko Katete.

 Map Errors